Who’s in control? Changes of control to a licensed entity and your obligations

 You may be aware that companies have to notify ASIC when their shareholders or officeholders change, which could denote a change of control.
 However, these notifications do not constitute a notification to ASIC to satisfy the obligations under your licence.
 If the change also results in a change of the AFSL holder’s ultimate holding company, a single transaction could result in three separate notifications to ASIC!

-Changes of control for all AFSL holders
+Changes of control for AFSL holders

-(a) Having the capacity to cast, or control the casting of, more than one half of the maximum number of votes that might be cast at a general meeting of the financial services licensee; or
+(a) Having the capacity to cast, or control the casting of, more than one half of the maximum number of votes that might be cast at a general meeting of the licensee; or

-(b) Directly or indirectly holding more than one half of the issued share capital of the financial services licensee (not including any part of the issued share capital that carries no right to participate beyond a specified amount in a distribution of either profits or capital); or
+(b) Directly or indirectly holding more than one half of the issued share capital of the licensee (not including any part of the issued share capital that carries no right to participate beyond a specified amount in a distribution of either profits or capital); or

 (d) The capacity to determine the outcome of decisions about the licensee’s financial and operating policies, taking into account: